NanoComp/meep/doc/docs/Python_User_Interface.md

 **`get_eigenmode_coefficients(flux, bands, eig_parity, eig_vol, eig_resolution, eig_tolerance, kpoint_func)`**
 —
-Given a flux object and list of band indices, return a tuple of 1) the eigenmode coefficients as a 3D numpy array of size (`len(bands)`, `flux.Nfreq`, `2` (modes in + and - directions)), 2) the group velocity as a numpy array, and 3) a list of kpoints as `mp.Vector3`s.
-The flux object must be created using `add_mode_monitor` (an alias for `add_flux`). `eig_vol` is the volume passed to [MPB](https://mpb.readthedocs.io) for the eigenmode calculation; in most cases this will simply be the volume over which the frequency-domain fields are tabulated, which is the default (i.e. `flux.where`). `eig_parity` should be one of [`mp.NO_PARITY` (default), `mp.EVEN_Z`, `mp.ODD_Z`, `mp.EVEN_Y`, `mp.ODD_Y`].
+Given a flux object and list of band indices, return a tuple of (1) the eigenmode coefficients as a 3d NumPy array of size (`len(bands)`, `flux.Nfreq`, `2` (modes in + and - directions)), (2) the group velocity as a NumPy array, and (3) a list of kpoints as `mp.Vector3`s.
+The flux object must be created using `add_mode_monitor` (an alias for `add_flux`). `eig_vol` is the volume passed to [MPB](https://mpb.readthedocs.io) for the eigenmode calculation (based on interpolating the discretized materials from the Yee grid); in most cases this will simply be the volume over which the frequency-domain fields are tabulated, which is the default (i.e. `flux.where`). `eig_parity` should be one of [`mp.NO_PARITY` (default), `mp.EVEN_Z`, `mp.ODD_Z`, `mp.EVEN_Y`, `mp.ODD_Y`].
 It is the parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry *in the source region*.
-If the structure has both $y$ and $z$ mirror symmetry, you can combine more than one of these, e.g. `EVEN_Z + ODD_Y`.
+If the structure has both $y$ and $z$ mirror symmetry, you can combine more than one of these, e.g. `EVEN_Z+ODD_Y`.
 Default is `NO_PARITY`, in which case MPB computes all of the bands which will still be even or odd if the structure has mirror symmetry, of course.
 This is especially useful in 2d simulations to restrict yourself to a desired polarization. `eig_resolution` is the spatial resolution to use in MPB for the eigenmode calculations.
 This defaults to the same resolution as Meep, but you can use a higher resolution in which case the structure is linearly interpolated from the Meep pixels. `eig_tolerance` is the tolerance to use in the MPB eigensolver.
 MPB terminates when the eigenvalues stop changing to less than this fractional tolerance.
 Defaults to `1e-7`.
-See [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/) for an example of `get_eigenmode_coefficients`.
+For examples, see [Tutorial/Mode Decomposition](Python_Tutorials/Mode_Decomposition/).

 Technically, MPB computes `ωₙ(k)` and then inverts it with Newton's method to find the wavevector `k` normal to `eig_vol` and mode for a given frequency; in rare cases (primarily waveguides with nonmonotonic dispersion relations, which doesn't usually happen in simple dielectric waveguides), MPB may need you to supply an initial "guess" for `k` in order for this Newton iteration to converge.
 You can supply this initial guess with `kpoint_func`, which is a function `kpoint_func(f, n)` that supplies a rough initial guess for the `k` of band number `n` at frequency `f = ω/2π`.
 (By default, the **k** components in the plane of the `eig_vol` region are zero.
 However, if this region spans the *entire* computational cell in some directions, and the cell has Bloch-periodic boundary conditions via the `k_point` parameter, then the mode's **k** components in those directions will match `k_point` so that the mode satisfies the Meep boundary conditions, regardless of `kpoint_func`.)